 The guidelines provide that all owned stock, both restricted and unrestricted, counts toward the ownership guidelines.
-All of our executive officers and directors were in compliance with these guidelines as of March 5, 2021.
+Executive officers and directors have five years from the date that such executive officer or director first becomes subject to the stock ownership guidelines to comply with the guidelines.
+All of our executive officers and directors were in compliance with these guidelines as of March 2, 2023, except for Ms. Cotman who joined our Board of Directors in May 2022 and has until 2027 to comply.